Extending LMCache#

 Multiple storage backends can be enabled simultaneously.
 They are initialized during LMCache startup.
 Note that the order of backends can matter: if multiple backends are used, earlier listed backends have higher priority for cache lookups (i.e. LMCache will check those backends first when retrieving KV entries).

-Runtime Plugin Framework (top section of diagram) allows running custom scripts alongside LMCache processes.
+Runtime Plugin Framework allows running custom scripts alongside LMCache processes.
 A runtime plugin is launched as a separate subprocess by LMCache’s runtime plugin launcher.
 Runtime plugins can target specific LMCache roles – the scheduler (controller), worker processes, or all nodes – depending on their filename.
 They can be written in Python, Bash, or other scripting languages, and are useful for tasks such as logging and metrics, custom cache management policies, health checks, or integration with external systems.

 Key points and usage of the runtime plugin system: